adam-iris/mailman/src/mailman/app/docs/moderator.rst

 For closed lists, subscription requests will also be held for moderator approval.
-In this case, several pieces of information related to the subscription must be provided, including the subscriber's address and real name, their password (possibly hashed), what kind of delivery option they are choosing and their preferred language.
+In this case, several pieces of information related to the subscription must be provided, including the subscriber's address and real name, , what kind of delivery option they are choosing and their preferred language.

     >>> from mailman.app.moderator import hold_subscription
     >>> from mailman.interfaces.member import DeliveryMode
+    >>> from mailman.interfaces.subscriptions import RequestRecord
-    >>> req_id = hold_subscription(
+    >>> req_id = hold_subscription(mlist,
-    ...     mlist, 'fred@example.org', 'Fred Person',
+    ...
+RequestRecord('fred@example.org', 'Fred Person',
-    ...     '{NONE}abcxyz', DeliveryMode.regular, 'en')
+    ...
+DeliveryMode.regular, 'en'))

 Disposing of membership change requests